mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **Bug Fixes & Stability:** Fixed various UI bugs and missing icons across the application for a more stable and consistent user experience.
 -   **AI Image Generation:** Admins can generate images for items from prompts within the Asset Manager and directly in the item editing dialog.
 A global image style can be set in the AI Studio for a consistent look.
 -   **Refactored Architecture:** The application's state management has been refactored from a single context into multiple, focused contexts for better scalability and maintainability.
 -   **Enhanced UI/UX:** Features improved loading states, engaging empty state components, standardized confirmation dialogs, and a new user onboarding wizard.